 People buy things for emotional reasons, then justify it with logic.
-This means that you have to tap into the emotions of your prospect for copy to be ultimately effective.
+This means that you have to tap into the emotions of your prospect for your copy to be ultimately effective.
 Consider making the USP about the emotional benefits of your product.
 Between fear and benefits, fear is the most motivating emotion.
-For example, people are more likely to buy a product or service that teaches them how to avoid divorce and prevent their spouse from cheating, than one that teaches them how to have a healthy relationship.
+For example, people are more likely to buy a product or service that teaches them how to avoid divorce or prevent their spouse from cheating, rather than one that teaches them how to have a healthy relationship.

 That doesn’t mean you shouldn’t target other positive emotions such as joy, pride and self-respect.
 In fact, the more emotions you target, the better.
 Big brands employ emotions in their copy for marketing purposes.
 This ensures your copy is memorable.

 Choose a Unique Selling Proposition (USP) that commands the attention of your prospect.
 You want something that deeply resonates with your readers and makes a benefit-oriented promise.
 The USP is by far the most important element of your copy.
 A very strong USP or offer can sell a product, even if the rest of the copy is weak.
 On the other hand, a strong copy won’t do much if the offer is weak.
-Find ways to make ensure you are making a very strong offer that is difficult to resist.
+Find ways to make sure you are making a very strong offer that is difficult to resist.

-Remind the Prospect of What is at Stake
+Point Out What is at Stake

-The better you make the prospect remember and picture their pain, the more likely you will convince the reader to buy your product or service.
+The better you make the prospect remember and picture their pain, the more likely you are to convince the reader to buy your product or service.

 Can You Walk the Talk?

-It’s easy to make promises, but remember you won’t convince anyone if you don’t show evidence or proof that what you promise is obtainable.
-Provide as much as proof as is needed to prove your point.
+It’s easy to make promises but remember you won’t convince anyone if you don’t show evidence or proof that what you promise is obtainable.
+Provide as much proof as is needed to prove your point.
 To do this, you need to know every little fact about the product you want to sell and the features it has.

 That doesn’t mean you should limit yourself to one benefit.
 For example, you can talk about beauty, strength and intelligence, but a better understanding of the audience will probably tell you which deserves more emphasis, or at least the one you should lead with.
 Sometimes your audience is divided on this, so go with what the majority needs.
 However, an experienced copywriter will find a way to accommodate the varying needs of all your prospective customers.
 This is where you might consider hiring experts.
 At Daily Posts, we have a group of copywriters who are skilled in understanding your target audience.

 Be Mentally Prepared